PeterShinners/comp/design/shape.md

 ## Shape Application Operators

+Comp provides two distinct categories of shape operations: **morphing** for data transformation and validation, and **masking** for scope filtering and argument validation.
+Each serves different purposes in the type system.

+### Morphing Operators (`~`)

-Different morphing operators control strictness and error handling.
-Morphing transforms data to match shape specifications, with the morph operation either succeeding with a typed value or failing with an error structure.
+Morphing transforms data to match shape specifications, restructuring and validating as needed:

-### Morphing Operators

 ```comp
 data ~shape             ; Normal morph - apply defaults, allow extra fields